 Budesonide inhalation powder is useful to treat both pediatric and adult patients with asthma, and it is for oral inhalation only.
-For pediatric patients in the age range of 6 to 17 years, the recommended starting dosage is 180 mcg two times per day.
-For some pediatric patients, a starting dose of 360 mcg (maximum dose) two times a day may be appropriate.
+For pediatric patients aged 6 to 17 years, the recommended starting dosage is 180 mcg two times per day.
+A starting dose of 360 mcg (maximum dose) two times a day may be appropriate for some pediatric patients.
 For adults (>18 years of age), the recommended starting dose is 360 mcg two times per day.
 For some adult patients, a starting dose of 180 mcg two times a day may be adequate.
 The maximum dose of 720 mcg two times per day should not be exceeded.

 Treatment of mild to moderate Crohn disease: Budesonide is used to induce remission in the active phase of mild to moderate Crohn disease and maintenance of remission following the treatment of active Crohn disease.
-For induction of remission, adult patients are prescribed 9mg of budesonide orally once daily for eight weeks.
+To induce remission, adult patients are prescribed 9 mg of budesonide orally once daily for eight weeks.
 For recurring episodes of active disease, another eight weeks of 9 mg budesonide course can be repeated.
-Pediatric patients, in the age group of 8 to 17 years, and weighing more than 25 kg can be prescribed 9 mg of budesonide be taken by mouth once a day for eight weeks, then followed by 6mg one time a day for two weeks.
-For the maintenance of clinical remission: The recommended dosage in adult patients, following an 8-week course(s) of budesonide treatment for active phase and once the patient's symptoms are controlled (Chrohn's Disease Activity Index [CDAI] less than 150), is budesonide 6 mg taken by mouth once a day for up to 3 months.
-If symptoms are still under control at three months, the physician should attempt to taper to complete cessation.
+Pediatric patients aged 8 to 17 years and weighing more than 25 kg can be prescribed 9 mg of budesonide, taken by mouth once a day for eight weeks, followed by 6 mg one time a day for two weeks.
+For the maintenance of clinical remission: the recommended dosage in adult patients, following an 8-week course(s) of budesonide treatment for active phase and once the patient's symptoms are controlled (Chrohn's Disease Activity Index [CDAI] less than 150), is budesonide 6 mg taken by mouth once a day for up to 3 months.
+If symptoms are still well controlled at three months, the clinician should attempt to taper to complete cessation.
 Continued treatment with budesonide 6 mg for more than three months has not demonstrated any substantial clinical benefits.

 Non-FDA Approved Uses